 Tom has been a person of interest to me since I first saw videos of him styling men.
-When I watched these videos, I thought, “if I ever meet him, I literally cannot look like a tramp”.
+When I watched these videos, I thought, “If I ever meet him, I cannot look like a tramp”.

-It was at this moment I realised that not every fashion designer has an eye for style.
+At this moment, I realised that only some fashion designers have an eye for style.

 Tom Ford, the Creative Director

 Some creative directors are good at just that – being a visionary for what’s to come in fashion and speculating designs.
-They lack in the styling department and outsource these jobs to a team.
+They need to improve in the styling department and outsource these jobs to a team.

 That is not the case for Mr Thomas Ford.
 This collection solidified that he has good style and knows exactly how he wishes speculators to view his designs as an entire body of work.